dbafromthecold/SQLServerKubernetesHelm/slides.md

-## Deploying SQL Server to Kubernetes using Helm
+## Deploying Applications to Kubernetes using Helm

 ---